Lt. Gov. Antonio Delgado wins Democratic primary

 Election observers viewed Archila as Delgado's strongest rival in the race.

-She was backed by the Working Families Party and other progressive organizations and political figures such as Rep. Alexandria Ocasio-Cortez, D-Bronx.
+She was backed by the Working Families Party and other progressive organizations.

 Archila, who was born in Colombia and lives in Brooklyn, is a longtime activist who co-founded Make the Road NY, an immigrant-rights organization.